AC optimal power flow in the presence of renewable sources and uncertain loads: Efficient Numerical Relaxation

 In this decomposition, we have a matrix $\WW^\mathbf{u}$ that includes the diagonal elements of $\WW$ corresponding to the generator nodes only, while the remaining elements of $\WW$ are collected in $\WW^\mathbf{x}$.
 With this in mind, the control and state variables are redefined as $\uu \doteq \{\mathbf{P}^{G}, \aa,\WW^\uu\}$ and $\xx_{\dd} \doteq \{\mathbf{Q}^G,\WW^\xx \}$ respectively.
 With this notation settled, we are in the position to formally introduce the convexified version of the robust AC optimal power flow problem as follows\\ -0.1in {\bf Convexified Robust AC-OPF (CR-AC-OPF)} { } -.2in

-To the best of the authors knowledge, the formulation of the \textbf{CR-AC-OPF} is original, and it represents the first main contribution of the present paper.
+\begin{remark}[About \textbf{CR-AC-OPF} formulation] To the best of the authors knowledge, the formulation of the \textbf{CR-AC-OPF} is original, and it represents the first main contribution of the present paper.
 First, the approach clearly differs from the formulations based on DC power flow.
 Second, it improves upon the formulation based on convex AC-formulation in \cite{ETH-AC}.

 Indeed, in that work, the authors cope with the need of guaranteeing the existence of a different value of $\WW$ for different values of the uncertainty $\dd$ by imposing a specific dependence on $\WW$ from the uncertainty.
 In our notation, \cite{ETH-AC} introduces the following finite (linear) parameterization